arcticfox1919/flutter_lua_dardo/README.md

-# libd_flutter
+# flutter_lua_dardo

-This is an extension of the [libd](https://github.com/arcticfox1919/libd) library.It wraps the methods in flutter for lua to call.
+This is an extension of the [LuaDardo](https://github.com/arcticfox1919/LuaDardo) library.It wraps the methods in flutter for lua to call.

 ## Getting Started